 However,the novel Neoliberal discourse was another factor which also provided an explanation to the health inequalities using factors other than income disparity.
 Few studies carried out in past have exhibited that more neoliberal countries (the United States of America) have poorer health compared to the less neoliberal countries (Canada).8 This was proven by a comparative study carried out by Siddiqui A et al.,(2013) to understand the effect of Neoliberal reform in both the countries.
 The findings of the study indicated that Canada was more resilient in terms of health inequalities despite the income inequality among various social groups.
 Canada was able to achieve this because of their policies of maintaining equality in the provision of various social goods like healthcare and education and maintaining a social cohesiveness across different racial/cultural & class-based groups.9 Additionally, Corburn D (2004), have also demonstrated the association of neo-liberalism (using infant mortality) with greater poverty and health inequalities and the countries with less neo-liberalism have better health compared to ones which are more neo-liberal.10

-Our nursing and healthcare experts are ready and waiting to assist with any writing project you may have, from simple essay plans, through to full nursing dissertations.
+Our academic experts are ready and waiting to assist with any writing project you may have.
+From simple essay plans, through to full dissertations, you can guarantee we have a service perfectly matched to your needs.

-View our services
+View our academic writing services

 Another landmark example describing the effect of social factors on health disparity was the Whitehall (I)Study.
-The study concentrated on a group of British Civil Servantswherein the people within each occupational grade tend to be similar, yet socially distinct between the grades.
+The study concentrated on a group of British Civil Servants – wherein the people within each occupational grade tend to be similar, yet socially distinct between the grades.
 The study investigated the cardiovascular function, high blood pressure, smoking, hobbies etc among the individuals.
 The results showed that there was a steep inverse relationship between social class and high blood pressure.
 Summing up the outcomes, the researchers concluded more attention need to given to the social environment, job design and income inequality to avoid health disparities.11

 These are a few pioneering examples depicting the effect of various social factors on the prevalence of health inequalities not only amongst different but also within similar social groups/ individuals.